 Pork is sophisticated.
 At trendy Olive & Ivy in Scottsdale, Ariz., Bacon-Wrapped Pork Tenderloin is finished with tomato syrup.
 Chains are onboard, too.
-Bahama Breeze recently added Parmesan-Crusted Pork Loin with truffled mushroom sauce as a ’s special.
+Bahama Breeze recently added Parmesan-Crusted Pork Loin with truffled mushroom sauce as a chef’s special.

 Pork is fun.
 Nowhere more so than in the South, where Southern chefs have a natural affinity for the product, and they are cheekily reworking the classics.
 In Atlanta, hot-dog emporium HD1’s pig-centric menu includes Porky Corn Dogs, Whole Pig Poutine and Pigs in Sheets, an update on the standard pigs in a blanket.